 If you're concerned about the budgetary implications of offering rewards, you don't have to offer any sort of compensation incentive, Bell said.
 For instance, Genesis uses other flexible benefits, such as early leaving times, dress-down days, extended lunches, trophies, or just a picture on the wall – a simple gesture of employee recognition – or the employee's name on a Hall of Fame board as part of a larger employee recognition program.

 "Different things will work better, depending on the culture of your business," Bell said.
 "We often task our group with coming up with ideas that don't have a financial value to them, as well as asking them what they would like to see for the bigger and more expensive incentives."

-Bell also reminded employers that, for many employees, recognition is often more important than a cash amount or prize itself.
-Some people love public recognition, while others can be embarrassed if it's too widely announced, so it's important to take into account what would actually work for your staff, he said.
+Bell also noted that, for many employees, inclusion in a recognition program is often more important than a cash amount or prize.
+Some people love public recognition, while others may be embarrassed by it.
+As such, it's important to consider what would actually work for your staff.

 "We have a monthly award for best trainee/resourcer, best recruiter and team of the month," Bell said.
 "We don't give out money for these incentives, but we do give a trophy, which is awarded at the start of the month, voted for by all our employees.
 For some people, a mention in the newsletter or on social media is all the incentive they need."